 Record Bank, a subsidiary of ING Belgium, has received multiple summonses from clients of independent agents.
 These independent agents, without knowledge of Record Bank, have received funds from their clients to be invested with a third party with whom Record Bank has neither a link nor a business relationship.
-This third party has since gone bankrupt and the Public Prosecution has opened criminal proceedings.
+This third party has since gone bankrupt.
+The Public Prosecution has opened criminal proceedings, but Record Bank has been set out of that criminal proceeding.